Introduction to the NetFoundry Fabric

 Edge Router as the source/destination:

-In this scenario, the source node is a customer hosted edge router that's trying to communicate to the destination node which is another customer hosted edge router.
+In this scenario, the source node is a customer hosted edge router that's trying to communicate to a service behind the destination node which is another customer hosted edge router.
 Let us understand the path selection based on smart routing logic

 **NetFoundry hosted Edge Router is referred to in short as NF ER.
 Customer hosted Edge Router is referred to as Customer ER